joleaf/obsidian-bpmn-plugin/README.md

 This plugin lets you view BPMN diagrams interactively in your [Obsidian](https://www.obsidian.md) notes.
 The viewer is based on the [bpmn-js](https://github.com/bpmn-io/bpmn-js) library.
+Furthermore, basic editing functions for BPMNs are available as well.

 ## Install ..